rm-NoobInCoding/UnPSARC/README.md

 # UnPSARC

 **UnPSARC** is a comprehensive tool tailored for the manipulation of PlayStation Archive (PSARC) files, which are widely used by Naughty Dog games for data archiving.
+> [!NOTE]
+> This tool is only for psarc files.
+The files inside the archive are not within the scope of this tool.
+Please do not create an issue for these files!

 ## Key Features
 - **Extraction**: Effortlessly unpack the contents of PSARC files.